 Just capture a short scene, then paint the area to animate.
 Cinemagraphs combine the best aspects of photo & video.

 The first version of Flixel was designed as a mainstream toy, and earned praise from FastCo Design.
 We realized that the app had more potential as a tool for pro photographers, so we rebuilt it from the ground up - just in time for its primetime debut on America’s Next Top Model.
-Flixel has also been used in campaigns for Macy’s Marilyn Monroe clothing line, Kraft, Panasonic, and more.
+Flixel has also been used in campaigns for Macy’s Marilyn Monroe clothing line, Panasonic, and many more.

 As the Design Co-Founder, I was responsible for all aspects of the app’s design, from interactions & layout to asset creation & production.
-I also did copyrighting, front-end web development, business development & strategy, content curation, quality assurance, customer support, and research.
+I also did copywriting, front-end web development, business development & strategy, content curation, quality assurance, customer support, and research.
 That’s startups for ya!

 For this project I spent 2 months working onsite with Tribal DDB, not only designing a responsive interface for the customer-facing site, but also an administrative backend & a triage system for handling questions.